christybell/PyBer_Analysis/README.md

 - **Tools**: Jupyter Notebook, Pandas, Matplotlib 3.3.2

 ## Challenge Overview
-In my next assignment, I've been tasked to use my Python skills and knowledge of Pandas to create a summary DataFrame of the ride-sharing data by city type.
+In my next assignment, I was tasked to use my Python skills and knowledge of Pandas to create a summary DataFrame of the ride-sharing data by city type.
 Then, using Pandas and Matplotlib, I created a multiple-line graph that shows the total weekly fares for each city type.
-Lastly, I've summarized below how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+Lastly, I summarized how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## Challenge Deliverables